Diversity-aware clustering: Computational Complexity and Approximation Algorithms: Related work

-Kleindessner et al.~\cite{kleindessner2019fair} investigated fair-$k$-center, where a specific number of cluster centers must be chosen from each group.
+Kleindessner et al.~\cite{kleindessner2019fair} investigated fair-$k$-center, where an exact number of cluster centers must be chosen from each group.
 They propose a constant-factor pseudo-polynomial time algorithm, which was improved to a polynomial-time $3$-approximation using maximal matching by Jones et al.~\cite{jones2020fair}.
-In both studies, they focus on scenarios where the set of clients and facilities are identical, and the constraints on the number of cluster centers from each group are exact requirements (not lower-bounds), making the problem relatively easier.
-Chen et al.~\cite{chen2024approximation}, extend the algorithm based on maximal matching to fair-$k$-supplier achieving a $5$-approximation, where the set of clients and facilities can be different.
-In this paper, we improve the approximation ratio of fair-$k$-supplier to factor $3$ and prove that the approximation ratio is tight.
+In both studies, they focus on scenarios where the set of clients and facilities are identical, and the constraints on the number of cluster centers from each group are exact requirements (not lower-bound constraints), making the problem relatively easier.
+Chen et al.~\cite{chen2024approximation}, study the more general problem of fair-$k$-supplier and present a $5$-approximation algorithm, based on maximal matching.
+More recently, building upon our work, Gadekar et al.~\cite{gadekar2025fair} gave a $3$ approximation algorithm for the fair $k$-supplier problem.
+Their algorithm runs in polynomial time when facility groups are disjoint and $\fpt(k+t)$ time when the groups intersect, considering both lower and upper bound requirements.
+Recently, Hotegni et al.~\cite{hotegni2023approximation} presented a polynomial-time constant factor approximation algorithm for the fair range clustering problem with an $\ell_p$-norm objective, including both lower and upper bound requirements.
+For \fpt algorithms, as mentioned before, these problems remain \wtwo-hard.
+However, Abbasi et al.~\cite{abbasi2023parameterized} design an algorithmic framework that yields a $(1+\epsilon)$-\fpt approximation algorithm for several (fair) clustering variants across several metric spaces.
+This framework unifies previous results and extends the results to more complex clustering objectives, such as socially-fair clustering, under commonly studied metric spaces such as Euclidean and planar graphs.

-In the above clustering formulations addressing cluster-center fairness, the constraints are either upper-bounds or exact requirements on the number of cluster centers from each group.
-Handling over-representation with upper-bound constraints, alone does not solve under-representation in clustering tasks, especially when the groups intersect.
-For an illustrative example, we refer to Thejaswi et~al.~\cite[Figure~2]{thejaswi2021diversity} and discussion to follow.

-\xhdr{Intersectionality and subgroup fairness} H{\'e}rbert-Johnson et al.~\cite{hebert2018multicalibration} introduce the {\em multi\-calibration} framework, which aims to address calibration issues in machine-learning models related to intersectionality.
-Calibration, in this context, refers to the alignment of predicted probabilities with the actual frequencies of positive outcomes. {\em Multi\-accuracy} introduced by Kim et al.~\cite{kim2018fairness} replaces calibration with accuracy constraints to propose a weaker fairness notion, which requires a predictor to be at least $\alpha$-accurate for subgroups.
-Building upon these two notions, Gopalan et al.~\cite{gopalan2022low} introduce a hierarchy of weighted multi\-calibration, which finds a balance between multi\-calibration and multi\-accuracy.
-These techniques rely on post-processing a machine-learning model and extensions to address in-processing-based fairness methods remains unclear.